spilliams/sparrowlike/README.md

 ###CustomTableView gesture handler

 Now for the fun part.
-We're going to do this in increments so that neither of us get lost.
+We are going to do this in increments so that neither of us get lost.

 First set up the baseline gesture handler.